fbpx

 • Free cash offer within minutes.
 Receive funds within 7 days.

 In the UK, landlords have a legal requirement to ensure that their properties are livable at all times.
-While they don’t need to provide the likes of white goods, they are responsible for keeping any property they own heated.

-But what happens if the heating goes off?
-How long can a landlord keep you without heating, and what are your options if they fail to fix the problem quickly?
-In this blog, we’ll answer all your questions so you know what steps should be taken.
+How long can a landlord keep you without heating?
+And what are your options if they fail to fix the problem quickly?

 How Long Can a Landlord Keep You Without Heating in the UK?

-It’s generally considered that 24 hours is a reasonable amount of time to solve heating issues, although that is not set in stone.
-Not having heating is an emergency, but of course, there are times when it’s a bigger problem than others.
+Many believe that 24 hours is a reasonable amount of time to solve heating issues, although that is not set in stone.

-For example, during a heatwave, you won’t need the heating to keep you warm.
-You’ll still most likely need to bathe and wash dishes, but this is less of an emergency than if your heating went off during a cold snap.
+You’ll still most likely need to bathe and wash dishes, but this is less of an emergency than if your heating went off during winter.

-You need to judge what you think is fair and how much the heating is affecting you.
 Any reasonable landlord will recognise that not having heating is a situation that should be solved as soon as possible.

-Legally speaking, there isn’t a lot that landlords need to provide.
 For example, they don’t need to provide a fridge, curtains, or any furnishings.
 One thing they do have to provide is adequate heating and if it isn’t provided, then they are failing their legal obligation.

 In regards to everything else in the property, it should be covered in the contract.
 It’s important that you look over this to see if there are any clauses that you should be aware of.

-Yes you can, but it is often not advised.
-There are a few reasons for that.
-Firstly, it is a last resort which will surely destroy any relationship you have with your landlord.
-After legal action, it’s unlikely they’ll want you to live there beyond your existing contract.
+Yes you can, but it is often not advised it is a last resort which will likely destroy any relationship you have with your landlord.

 Another reason is that your first port of call after trying to contact your landlord is to contact your council.
 They can force the landlord to act to fix the heating and authorise an environmental health inspection.

-Advantages of a Positive Relationship with Your Landlord
+Advantages of a positive relationship with your landlord

-It’s always great to have a positive relationship between a tenant and a landlord.
 As a tenant, it can be important to understand that you’re living in someone’s home, which they often have an affinity to.
+And remember, they may have challenges and stress from managing multiple properties, too.

 A landlord needs to understand that the tenant is paying a lot of money to live there, and wants to make it feel like their own home.
 The two sides having a mutual understanding has a lot of benefits.

 One example is what we’ve been discussing here.
-If your landlord likes you, they are more likely to strive to get repairs completed as much as possible.
-A good landlord will often go beyond their legal requirements.
-For example, they may replace the fridge or washing machine in the property even though they aren’t obligated to.
+If your landlord likes you, they are more likely to strive to get repairs completed, or issues such as pest control resolved, as much as possible.

 References are also a good reason to keep a positive relationship.
 When it comes time to move, your new letting agent or landlord may require a reference from your old landlord.
 This can make the process of moving much easier.